retifrav/rclone-rc-web-gui/README.md

 #### Possible issues

-In certain situations you might get [different origins](https://decovar.dev/blog/2019/10/10/the-fuck-is-this-cors/) between server and client, mostly when serving web GUI from a remote host, but that can also happen while testing it on your local host.

 ##### Wrong username/password

 If you get `401`/`403` errors for all/some of the requests, then check that the values you've provided in `--rc-user` and `--rc-pass` match the `rcloneSettings.user` and `rcloneSettings.pass` values in your `settings.js`.